gglope/sm64coopdx-spawn-objects/README.md

 - Spawn Objects Upright:
   - default: true
-  - If enabled, objects will be tilted based on mario face angle.
+  - If disabled, objects will be tilted based on mario face angle.
 For example, if you spawn a Sinking platform while diving, the platform will be spawned inclined

 Available to host only: